The Kayachtn Room

 Indigenous culture rests on a communal social structure, one that values living in harmony with one another, as well as with the natural world.
 Kayachtn (pronounced Kay-ach-tin) is the Salishan word for “welcome”.

 The Welcome Room is a space where the Skwachàys Lodge community can come together to connect, create memories and share a meal.
-Breakfast and light fare are offered, along with regional wines and Canadian craft beers.

 To establish this sense of community, the Porada Design team focused the design of the space on the local artist Eric Parnell’s hand-crafted communal totem table.
 The façade of the table greets guests with the image of the Three Watchmen standing atop the Beaver House.